ML4GW/quickstart/README.md

 Currently, this setup is targeted for running the [`aframe`](github.com/ml4gw/aframev2) pipeline, but many of these tools will be applicable to other projects as well.

+There are a lot of steps below.
+If anything goes wrong, please open an issue on this repo!

 ## Makefile
 The main utililty of this repository is a `Makefile` for installing software, and setting up environment variables.